iMoonLab/DeepHypergraph/docs/source/tutorial/auto_ml.rst

 Defining the Structure Builder
 ++++++++++++++++++++++++++++++++++++

-The structure builder is a function that defines the input correlation structure, especially for high-order structures like simple hypergraphs.
+The structure builder is a function that defines the input correlation structure, especially for high-order structures like hypergraph.
 Generally, the low-order structure is usually fixed when fed to the model.
 But the construction of high-order structures is flexible.
 Different high-order structures may lead to different performances refer to the `HGNN+ <https://ieeexplore.ieee.org/document/9795251>`_ paper for more details.